 Henry

-Seal pup Skittles resting, Seal Sitters jumping
+Seal pup Skittles resting, Seal Sitters sprinting

-Sep/27/12 09:20 PM
+Sep/27/12 10:50 PM

-Early this morning, our responder scoured the beaches at first light and found the sleeping pup on another beach.
+Early this morning, our responder searched the beaches at first light and found the sleeping pup on another beach.
 Skittles snoozed peacefully throughout the morning under the watchful eye of volunteers - unaware that a woman running with her off leash dog was headed straight for him.
 Our volunteer alertly intercepted her and she left the beach.
 We believe this is the same woman and dog that scared seal pup Henry last year on this same beach, causing him to fall deep into a hole in the rocks.
-Around noon, Skittles woke up and swam off into the waves.
+Around noon, Skittles stirred, woke up and swam off into the waves.

 Seal superhero rescues Spanky